jsduenass/Stewart_Gough_platform_UNAL/readme.md

 The main objective of this work is to upkeep and bring back to service the inactive PRISMMATIC platform.
 Recovering this asset in the mechatronic's laboratory  can proof to be a  useful platform  for current and future students to work with parallel robots.

 ### Secondary objectives
-The project has the following objectives:
+The project has the following secondary objectives:
 * Document the  diagnostic and maintenance process
 * Update the platform and make it's system requirements compatible with a modern system (Windows 10 - MATLAB r2021a).
 * Moving the platform using open source software (Python 3.7 or higher).